OlegKetrar/Tools/README.md

 $ brew update
 $ brew install carthage
 ```
-To integrate NumberPad into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Tools into your Xcode project using `Carthage`, specify it in your `Cartfile`:

 ```ogdl
 github "OlegKetrar/Tools" == 0.3.1